 Discover a New Path at New Hope Ranch

 Even though heroin is a highly addictive drug, you can overcome it and chart a new life for yourself.
 With treatment, you can find the comfort and strength you need to live a life free of addiction.
-New Hope Ranch can help you successfully combat heroin addiction with a treatment program that’s tailored to your unique needs.
+New Hope Ranch in Manor, Texas, just outside of Austin, can help you successfully combat heroin addiction with a treatment program that’s tailored to your unique needs.